-So how does the relatively short and stumpy Calgary Tower compare with the highs of the CN Tower?
+So how does the relatively short Calgary Tower compare with other towers, like Toronto’s gigantic CN Tower?
 What it lacks in length, it makes up for with nifty gadgets.

-On entering the Calgary Tower, you are handed an audio guide handset produced by Antenna, makers of the audio guides at world class attractions such as San Francisco’s Alcatraz prison.
-Only this one is a cut above any I’d encountered before.
-As well as the usual buttons where you press numbers to hear the presenter and interviewees speaking, this one had a full visual interactive touchscreen to play with.
+On entering the Calgary Tower, you are handed an audio guide handset produced by Antenna International, makers of the audio guides at world class attractions such as San Francisco’s Alcatraz prison.
+However, this one is a cut above any I’ve encountered before.
+As well as the usual buttons where you press numbers to hear the presenter and interviewees speaking, this one has a full visual interactive touchscreen.

 In more recent events, the thousands of volunteers and the City Mayor are noted for their courage and inspiration during 2013’s catastrophic Alberta floods.
 Not to mention the history of the world famous Calgary stampede and a flurry of fun facts about the tower.

 On dull days, sometimes it’s hard to make out much of the city from the top of a tower, but Calgary Tower’s impressive interactive guide with its captivating stories brought the city to life and left me wanting more.

 The Calgary Tower glass floor section is compact but offers a clear and impressive view of the streets below.
 Definitely a good place to pose.